Xu Fancheng: His life and studies

 He was born into a wealthy family in Changsha, Hunan.
 His name was "Hu"(琥) by birth.
 Fancheng is his Pen name.
 The childhood of Xu was marked by a complete study of Classical Chinese.
 He was taught by the student of the late Qing dynasty Confucian scholar Wang Kaiyun.
 He was a friend and student of Lu Xun in his early life.
 From 1927 to 1929, he studied History at Zhongshan University and then Western Literature in Fudan University.
-He studied Fine Art and Philosophy at the University of Königsberg, Germany from 1929 to 1932.
+He studied Fine Art and Philosophy at the University of Heidelberg, Germany from 1929 to 1932.
 From 1945 to 1978, he studied and taught in India, thus escaping the Cultural Revolution.
 He moved to Pondicherry in 1951 where he met Mirra Alfassa (also known as the Mother) and joined the Sri Aurobindo Ashram.
 Xu Fancheng was provided an independent house by the Mother near the beach, where he translated and printed various Indian texts such as the Bhagavad Gita, various Upanishads, and most of Sri Aurobindo's major writings.
 He was also an accomplished painter in the Chinese style.
 He offered more than 300 paintings to the Mother which are still preserved in the Ashram.
 After returning to China in 1978, he worked as a professor at the Chinese Academy of Social Sciences, and all his works were collectively published in 16 volumes in China.

 Xu was an acquaintance of Lu Xun.
 His study in Königsberg was at first inspired by Lu's advice.
 Throughout his entire life, his academic achievement and his fame were not proportionate.
 Partly due to the fact that Xu did not have any student to succeed in his study.
 Xu possessed the ability to translate Sanskrit texts into Classical Chinese while both languages are archaic and not commonly spoken by people in India and China.